 Naziism – See Nationalism, and also note that the NAZI’s were closely allied with the Communists at the outset of World War II.

 Oligarchy – this is the most common form of government in the world today.
 It consists of the wealthiest and most powerful people in a nation (they often join forces – even across national borders) to rule with an iron fist.
 They are the ones who finance the politicians to be elected.
-The also choose those politicians.
+They also choose those politicians.
 It is their strategy to create the impression that people have a choice in whom they elect in order for the public to be able to let off some steam every election, and of course the dominant political group (IE. Republican, Democrat) will rotate in and out of power, but they own both parties, so nothing changes.
 The mechanism that they use so effectively to put this system in place is known as fiat currency.
 Fiat currency has no intrinsic value, and is implemented by force of law with these people in charge of the amount of currency available, and the cost of that currency, and they are organized under what is termed a central bank.
 This system has become very sophisticated and dominates nearly worldwide.
 Rooting it out, if you’re unhappy with it, will be exceedingly difficult.
 Until their greed causes them to fight amongst themselves, or the people rise up against them en masse, or God intervenes miraculously, their foothold is fairly secure.
+An example of American Oligarchs would include Bill Gates, the Rockefellers, Mark Zuckerberg, Eric Schmidt, George Soros, Michael Bloomberg to name a few of the more prominent.

 Paternalism – is a system purportedly based upon benevolence and the kind care of the populace.
 It is a hyper form of Socialism with ideals that sound great, but will fall flat as do all non-voluntary forms of benevolence.

 Republic – this system is representative government with law being the standard.
 Laws are legislated and then become the rule.
 America, by way of its Constitution, is a republic.
 Characteristics of a republic include a stable judicial system with a high degree of objectivity.
-Due to the nature of man, republics are constantly under pressure to change and be more flexible to exceptions to the rule.
+Due to the nature of man, republics are constantly under pressure to change and be more flexible with a need for more exceptions to the rule.
 Over time, they degenerate into democracies.

 Socialism – is a system whereby private property remains in the hands of the individual, but the state controls the use of that property and taxes and regulates it heavily.
-Additionally, Socialism is a form of paternalism whereby the system provides income, food, shelter, transportation, medical care etc. to the individuals unable to provide for themselves.
+Additionally, Socialism is a form of paternalism whereby the system provides and/or mandates, from the private sector, income, food, shelter, transportation, medical care etc. to the individuals unable to provide for themselves (generally the inability can be attributed to the expensive nature of socialism).
 Characteristically, the expense of Socialism grows to the point where there are fewer and fewer producers, and more and more takers until everyone is living off of the government.
 This system usually collapses of its own weight and devolves into Communism.
 There is a saying; “Behind the velvet glove of Socialism is an iron fist.”
 Karl Marx, the author of the Communist Manifesto, actually sought out Socialism as the ultimate vehicle for achieving Communism.
 Marx hated the middle class whom he referred to by the French term bourgeois.
+Marx pushed the idea “from each according to his ability to each according to his need“.

 Tyranny – the term is rooted in the Greek word tyranos which means godless rule.
 It is usually characterized by an oppressive and dishonest government.